deepkaran/sandbox/indexing/wip.md

 - Do we create separate endpoints for each mutation queue/catchup queue?

+- What if after initial build is complete, backfill queue is being used and user wants to start another round of build procedure?
+Is it better to call index is ready only when it has caught up completely?

 ####Recovery

 - Think about recovery with multiple indexes being at different points